KilianKegel/toro-C-Library/README.md

 The **toro C Library** is a *monolithic* Standard C Library for UEFI x86-64 target platform for Microsoft Visual Studio 2022.

-**toro C Library** is the successor of "torito C Library". "torito C Library" is discontinued with version 20210820/R166.
-The main difference is, that **toro C Library** is build using the Visual Studio 2022 build environment, while "torito C Library" uses an UEFI EDK2 2016 build environment.

-Additions of a C Library function set won't be done for "torito C Library" but for its grownup version **toro C Library** only.

 **toro C Library** is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design –and debug– infrastructure provided by Microsoft Visual Studio 2022 VS2022.